toine08/hn-reader/PRIVACY_POLICY.md

 ## Third-Party Services
 - The app opens links in an in-app browser
-- Newsletter subscriptions are processed by third-party newsletter services (ConvertKit, Mailchimp, etc.)
+- Newsletter subscriptions are processed by third-party newsletter services (Buttondown)
 - Newsletter service providers have their own privacy policies
 - We have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services you access through links